This rhubarb custard pie is super easy to make. The hardest part is cutting the rhubarb. Delicious custard sauce is quickly made in the blender.

 Serving the Rhubarb Pie

-However, my daughter and I do think that this tastes best when served with whipped cream or ice cream.
+However, my daughter and I do think that this tastes best when served with whipping cream or a scoop of vanilla ice cream.
+A creamy custard element that complements the tartness of the rhubarb.

 Fresh Versus Frozen Rhubarb